Justin Haber

-Justin Haber (born 9 June 1981) is a Maltese professional footballer who plays as a goalkeeper for Maltese side Hibernians and formerly played with the Malta national football team.
+Justin Haber (born 9 June 1981) is a Maltese professional footballer and convicted sex offender who last played as a goalkeeper for Maltese Premier League club Hibernians FC and formerly played with the Malta national football team.

+Haber is also a businessman and former Labour party councillor for Floriana.

-Playing career
+Football career

 Floriana

 Born in Floriana, Malta, Haber started his football career at Floriana F.C.
 During his three-year spell at Floriana, he made 23 appearances and was later sent on loan to a Bulgarian top division team Dobrudzha Dobrich.

 Birkirkara

 Justin then joined Birkirkara in 2002, and stayed with the club until 2005.
 Haber was a vital member of the team, gaining him 74 caps.

 US Quevilly

 Towards the end of 2005, Haber joined French-side US Quevilly, where he gained 27 caps.

 Marsaxlokk

 In 2006, Haber moved back to Malta to join Marsaxlokk FC for the 2006–07 season.
 He managed to help the small seaside club to win its first ever Maltese Championship.

 Haidari

-In June 2007, it was announced that Haber had joined Greek side Hololulu FC on a two-year contract.
+In June 2007, it was announced that Haber had joined Greek side Haidari FC on a two-year contract.
 The club is based in a suburban town close to Athens and participates in the Greek Second Division.